DHMorse/oeTesting/README.md

   - Last Login
   - Days Logged In In A Row
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Attempt the set command with member permissions (should fail).
+  1. Attempt the set command (should fail with member permissions).
-  4. Use the set command with admin permissions (should succeed).
+  2. Use the set command (should succeed with admin permissions).
-  5. Check the database for updated stats.
+  3. Check the database for updated stats.
-  6. Verify stats using the stats command.
+  4. Verify stats using the stats command.

 ### 12. **Vanity**
 - **Objective**: Test vanity command output.
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Execute the vanity command.
+  1. Execute the vanity command.
-  4. Verify the returned message is valid and correct.
+  2. Verify the returned message is valid and correct.

 ---